SycuroLab/metqc/README.md

 ## Results and log files

 Snakemake will create a directory for the results of the pipeline as well as a directory for log files.
 Log files of each step of the pipeline will be written to the `logs` directory.

-### Steps

-1) QC raw reads using fastqc and multiqc.
-This step generates an html file called `multiqc_report_raw.html` in the `results` directory.

-2) Adapter trimming using cutadapt.
-This step is optional; to disable the pipeline from running cutadapt, set the parameter `run_cutadapt = FALSE` in the config file.
-If using cutadapt, specify the adapter sequences to be trimmed in the config file.
-This step outputs trimmed sequence files to a directory called `data/trimdata/` and adds the suffix 'trim' to file names.

-3) PRINSEQ - quality filtering, dereplication, and filtering of low complexity reads.
-This step outputs filtered sequence files to a directory called `data/filtdata/` and adds the suffix 'filtered' to file names.

-4) QC on filtered reads using fastqc.

-5) Remove human reads using BMtagger.
-Specify location of reference files to be used in config file (need to specify a .bitmask file and a .srprism prefix, see config file for example).
-This step outputs sequence files of non human reads only to a directory called `data/bmtagger/` with the suffix 'nohuman'.

-6) Map reads to human reference genome using BBMap.
-This step is optional.
-Specify location of reference file in config file (need to specify a fasta file).
-This step generates two fastq files for each sample: one of reads that mapped to the human genome and one reads that did not map to the human genome.
-Files are output to a directory called `data/bbmap/` with the suffix 'mapped' and 'unmapped'.

-7) Final QC step on all files using multiqc.
-This step generates an html file called `multiqc_report_all.html` in the `results` directory.